12 Best Helpdesk Software in 2026

 Pricing: A free plan exists for up to 2 agents, though it is now a time-limited starter rather than the open-ended free tier it used to be.
 Growth is $19/agent, Pro $55, Enterprise $89.
 Freddy AI Copilot and customer-facing bot sessions are billed separately.
 Verify current terms at freshworks.com.

 Where it falls short: Same single-suite AI ceiling as the rest of the helpdesk-native crowd, and the free plan strips out automation, SLAs, and reporting, so most teams need a paid tier within weeks.
-The jump from Growth to Pro for round-robin routing and CSAT surveys is a steep one.
+The jump from Growth to Pro for round-robin routing and CSAT surveys is steep.

 7. Zoho Desk